LukeHackwell/PyGameExtensionFramework/README.md

 # PyGameExtensionFramework
-A framework that builds upon PyGame.
+A framework to create games in python that builds upon PyGame.
+A game of Pong is included to showcase its use.